 Those looking for an oceanside getaway with a dose of opulence and old-world charm should have Newport on their lists.
 It has the seaside charm of shops, restaurants and beaches, along with the over-the-top grandeur of the Newport Mansions.
 These historic properties show off the finest in American architecture from the Colonial Era to the Gilded Age and are open for touring.
 There are also special programs focusing on servant life, daily operations of these grand estates and even food and wine tours.
 Once you finish exploring the homes, take some time to walk the expansive grounds and enjoy the spectacular ocean views.

 A popular getaway spot for New York City residents, Montauk is located at the easternmost tip of Long Island and offers beautiful views of the ocean and miles of sandy beaches.
 Plan to visit Montauk Point Lighthouse, the oldest lighthouse in New York.
 It’s well worth the climb to the top for the incredible 360-degree view of Block Island Sound and the Atlantic Ocean.

 After a day of exploring the beaches of Montauk, enjoy the evening at one of the many seafood restaurants in the area.
 Expect excellent cuisine prepared by local chefs in a casual yet upscale setting, perfect for relaxing.

-There is no shortage of amazing Northeast coastal destinations to visit this summer.
-Whether you’re looking for a day at the beach or museum with the kids, an afternoon wandering through boutiques full of local creations, or the ultimate seafood dinner to finish the day, it’s all waiting for you on the Northeast coast.
+There is no shortage of amazing coastal destinations to visit this summer.
+Whether you’re looking for a day at the beach or museum with the kids, an afternoon wandering through boutiques full of local creations or the ultimate seafood dinner to finish the day, it’s all waiting for you here in the Northeast.

 Book your next trip, search for hotels and more with AAA Travel.